 Our rule-based criteria and machine learning technology automatically target visitors with content and offers that align with their buyer profile.
 You can seamlessly manage unlimited content placements throughout your store and automatically deploy offers for qualifying customers in each segment.

 Best of all, our customer segmentation requires no analysis on your end.
-As visitors interact with dynamic content and offers, the data is fed back into our Content Management System, which is connected to our Luminate Research and Development network.
+As visitors interact with dynamic content and offers, the data is fed back into our Content Management System, which is connected to our pre-integrated Luminate theme.

 We automatically run A/B testing based on the results of the campaigns to refine messaging and find the best offer for each segment.
 Our data scientists continually update algorithms to improve conversion results and keep visitors shopping with engaging content and personalized recommendations.